composed-validations/cv-credit-card/README.md

 var validations = require('composed-validations');
 var ccValidator = require('cv-credit-card')(validations);

+// The accepts option is optional.
-// You don't need to pass the accepts option, it's optional.
-If you don't pass, will accept 18 types of validation.
-See the Available Validations below
+// If you don't pass, will accept 18 types of validation.
+// See the Available Validations below

 var validator = ccValidator({options: {accepts: ['visa']}})